backplane-cloud/backplane-api/getting-started.md

 With the above all in place, we're now ready to create our first cloud app.
 This is simple:

-`bp app add --displayname 'My App' --cloud azure`
+`bp app create --displayname 'My App' --cloud azure`

 Yes - it's as simple as that.
 This will make the necessary call to your CSP to provision the environments, share credentials, add the necessary access etc. In addition, a Repo will be created in Github (configure Repo and CSP doc).